-Maharal of Prague: In his work Nesivos Olam, he writes in the segment (Path of Torah) that there are 248 positive commandments and the human being has 248 parts of the body (RAMACH).
+Maharal of Prague in Nesivos Olam in the segment Path of Torah: There are 248 positive commandments and the human being has 248 parts of the body (RAMACH).
 There is a correspondence between every positive commandment and a particular part of the body.
 When a Jew performs a mitzvah, he spiritualizes that aspect of his physicality.
 Man is naturally an intellectual animal who is driven and influenced by his physical needs and desires.
 However, when one spiritualizes his being through the performance of mitzvos, the animalistic aspect of his being ceases to function within that context and he will become inclined and receptive to spirituality.